 This, for example, is true for employment policy.#1 Because employment theory is false economists bear the intellectual responsibility for the social devastation of mass unemployment from the Great Depression onward.#2

-And so it goes on since 80 years.
-After-Keynesians cannot tell until this day what macroeconomic profit is.#3 And you hallucinate: “Oh, and we all know what profits are.”
+And so it goes on for 80+ years.
+After-Keynesians cannot tell to this day what macroeconomic profit is.#3 And you hallucinate: “Oh, and we all know what profits are.”

 Because economists cannot solve the elementary questions of their subject matter they are unfit for solving any problem humanity might have.
 And this will last until the inescapable paradigm shift happens.